 The potential within is released when the container is broken

-of being broken is accompanied by tears as we reached the end of our puny resources.
+coming to the place of being broken is accompanied by tears as we reached the end of our puny resources.
 We are painfully aware how close sin is to the surface.
 Something triggers off an issue that we thought had been fully dealt with and we discover to our shame it is alive and well.
 Yet don’t stay in the place of failure and defeat, repent and move ahead wiser and in closer relationship with the source of life.
 His dealings with us are designed to break the resistant, self-willed nature so in effect we lay it on the altar of sacrifice – the place of death.

 The process: reconciliation

 We often make the mistake of trying to get more of God’s power so He can work through us in a greater way.
 If we are truly born again we have received the Holy Spirit, having the power within.
 The problem is the unbroken flesh (self-centeredness) preventing the life within being manifest.
 It’s not that we don’t have the Holy Spirit, it’s a question has He got us?
 Don't deny Him what is rightfully His.